vmm221313/Deep-AutoEncoders/README.md

 # Deep-AutoEncoders

 This repository contains my implementation of Deep Autoencoders for ATLAS data compression.
 Some of the code is based on code from this repository - https://github.com/Skelpdar/HEPAutoencoders.
-The Variational Autoencoder code is based on the paper 'Dimensionality Reduction of SDSS Spectra with Variational Autoencoders' Portillo, Parejko, Vergara, and Connolly (2020).
-Many thanks to @Skelpdar,Portillo, Parejko, Vergara, and Connolly for their work.
+The Variational Autoencoder code is based on the paper 'Dimensionality Reduction of SDSS Spectra with Variational Autoencoders' by Portillo, Parejko, Vergara, and Connolly (2020).
+Many thanks to @Skelpdar, Portillo, Parejko, Vergara, and Connolly for their work.

 ### Pretrained versions of the following models are available in the 'models' directory.